Preparing your dog for July 4th

 Now that you know how to prepare for the Fourth of July, you can plan and begin to practice your “day of” routine.
 It can look something like this:

-- Take your dog out on leash for a quick walk or potty break.
+- Take your dog out on a leash for a quick walk or potty break.

 - When you return home begin playing calming music for them.

-- Offer them an enrichment toy like a stuffed, frozen Kong, raw/smoked beef bone or other lickable/chewable food item.
+- Offer them an enrichment toy like a stuffed, frozen Kong, raw/smoked beef bone, or another lickable/chewable food item.

-Then, continue with your normal day routine.
+Then, continue with your normal daily routine.
 This is a wonderful, easy protocol to practice weekly.

 Signs of Stress in Dogs

 - Early Stress Signals in Dogs